Category: Articles

 A New Perspective on the Shipping Industry: the Environmental Impacts of Exhaust Gas Scrubber Discharge

-Wet air scrubbers, which use seawater or fresh water as cleaning media for sulfur dioxide, are progressively used by shipping companies to comply with emissions regulations.
-Nowadays shipping emissions are likely to increase significantly, alongside increasing emphasis on the sustainability and environmental impacts of the maritime transport sector.
-Emissions of gases and particulates to the...
+Wet air scrubbers use seawater or freshwater as cleaning media for sulfur dioxide.
+They are utilized by shipping companies to comply with emissions regulations.
+Shipping emissions are expected to rise considerably, in parallel with a growing focus on the sustainability and ecological effects of the maritime transport industry.
+Gas and particulate emissions into the atmosphere affect...

 Post